My Account

 • Did you ever get an award outside or inside your company?

-For each strength think of a success story to illustrate the impact you have when you use those skills.
-"What are your strengths" example answers should always include proof.
+Think of a success story for each strength to illustrate your impact when using those skills.
+"What are your strengths?" example answers should always include proof.

-The STAR method helps you remember how to talk about your accomplishments.
+Finally, write out each success story using the STAR method.
+The STAR method helps you remember how to talk about your work accomplishments.

 STAR stands for Situation, Task, Action, Result:

-Situation - You start by explaining a situation which required you to solve a problem, use a skill, or come up with a new idea.
+Situation—present a situation that requires you to solve a problem, use a skill, or come up with a new idea.

-Action - After, you describe the action that you took.
-If it’s different than the required task, you should also explain why you chose a different path.
+Action—describe the action that you took.
+If it’s different from the required task, explain why you chose a different path.

 Let’s take one of the adaptive skills from the Admin Assistant job offer: